Dakini: Mantra

-Ḍākinīs (Khandroma) in Tibetan Buddhism
+In Tibetan Buddhism

 Although ḍākinī figures appear in Hinduism and Bon, ḍākinīs occur most notably in Vajrayana Buddhism and especially Tibetan Buddhism.
 The khandroma, generally of volatile or wrathful temperament, acts somewhat as spiritual muse for spiritual practice.
 Dakinis are energetic beings in female form, evocative of the movement of energy in space.
 In this context, the sky or space indicates śūnyatā, the insubstantiality of all phenomena, which is, at the same time, the pure potentiality for all possible manifestations.

 The ḍākinī appears in a Vajrayana formulation of the Buddhist refuge formula known as the Three Roots.
 Sometimes she appears as the dharmapala, alongside a guru and yidam.

 An archetypal ḍākinī in Tibetan Buddhism is Yeshe Tsogyal, consort of Padmasambhava.

-Classes of ḍākinī
+Classes

 Judith Simmer-Brown, based on teachings she received from Tibetan lamas, identifies four main classes of ḍākinī.
 These follow the twilight language tradition of esoteric Buddhism in referring to secret, inner, outer and outer-outer classes of ḍākinīs.